Algebra and Hilbert space structures induced by quantum probes

 Next, we give sufficient conditions for the operator sets $L$, $L_d$ and $L_c$ to be a Lie algebra, disconnected and connected algebras for the Lie algebra $L$, respectively.
-As a matter of fact, having the structures stated in Theorems \ref{th:con_discon_Lie_alg} and \ref{th2:str_ds3_dem}, and $L\cap L_d$ being closed under the commutator, are sufficient for them to have the necessary properties mentioned with Eqs. (\ref{Lc_def}) and (\ref{Ld_def}), while the latter requirement is rather trivial as far as $L$ and $L_d$ are Lie algebras.
+As a matter of fact, having the structures stated in Theorems \ref{th:con_discon_Lie_alg} and \ref{th2:str_ds3_dem}, as well as the rather trivial property of $L\cap L_d$ being closed under the commutator, are sufficient for them to have the necessary properties mentioned with Eqs. (\ref{Lc_def}) and (\ref{Ld_def}).

 \begin{theorem} Suppose that ${\rm dim}\mathcal H_S\ge 3$ and $\mathcal{H}_E$ can be decomposed into $\mathcal H_{\tilde B_j}\otimes\mathcal H_{\tilde R_j}$ such that $\mathcal{H}_E=\bigoplus_j \mathcal H_{\tilde B_j} \otimes \mathcal H_{\tilde R_j}$.
 Also, define $\tilde{L}_d$ and $\tilde{L}_c$ according to this space decomposition as